klunk386/synth8/README.md

 A modular synthesizer engine for real-time audio synthesis in Python.

-This system supports multiple voices with independent waveform generators, ADSR envelopes, low-pass filters, and LFO modulation.
-Voices can be triggered via keyboard keys using `pynput`.
+This system supports multiple voices (polyphony) with independent waveform generators (oscillators), ADSR envelopes, low-pass filters, and LFO modulation.
+Voices can be triggered as API call or keyboard via keys (using `pynput`).

 ---